gtsteffaniak/filebrowser/configuration.md

 - `tlsCert`: This is the TLS certificate configuration.

-- `enableThumbnails`: This boolean value determines whether thumbnails are enabled.
+- `enableThumbnails`: This boolean value determines whether thumbnails are enabled on ui.
+Default: `true`

 - `resizePreview`: This boolean value determines whether preview resizing is enabled.
+Default: `false`

 - `typeDetectionByHeader`: This boolean value determines whether type detection is based on headers.

 - `port`: This is the port number on which the server is running.
+Default: `8080`

 - `baseURL`: This is the base URL for the server.
+Default: `""`

 - `address`: This is the server address configuration.
+Default: `0.0.0.0`

-- `log`: This specifies the log destination (e.g., "stdout" for standard output).
+- `log`: This specifies the log destination.
+Default: `stdout`

 - `database`: This is the database file path + filename that will be created if it does not already exist.
 If it exists, it will use the existing file.
+Default `database.db`

 - `root`: This is the root directory path.
+Default: `/srv`

 ### Auth configuration settings